Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 Be sure to subscribe to my YouTube channel as well.
 You can also email me on my contact page.

-Buckle up, bitches!
-This is going to be a long-ish post about how to charge for copywriting services.
-If you’d prefer to watch the video, it’s below, but note that it’s long, too.
-Honestly, this is SUCH an important topic that I suggest doing both: Watch the video below.
-Then, read the blog post.
+Buckle up, kids!
+This is going to be a long-ish post about copywriting pricing and figuring out how much to charge for your services.
+I base everything on my 20+ years working as a freelance copywriter.
+If you’d prefer to watch a video, I include one at the end but note that it’s long, too.
+Honestly, this is SUCH an important topic that I suggest doing both: Read and watch.
 (Possibly more than once.)

-Disclaimers: Remember, I’m in the US, in the Northeast, just outside of Boston.
-I can only speak to my experience here.
-What you ultimately charge for your copywriting services will be influenced by the marketplace in your location, BUT THE CONCEPTS I’m discussing below will apply, regardless.
-(Or they should, anyway.)
+Disclaimers: I’m in the U.S., in the Northeast, just outside of Boston.
+I can only speak to my experience.
+What you ultimately charge for your copywriting services will be influenced by the marketplace in your location, BUT THE CONCEPTS I’m discussing below should still apply, regardless.
 Remember, I’m not an accountant, a financial advisor, or a lawyer.
 This info is meant to be educational only.

 They undersell themselves.